mclearc/webpage/static/pages/Research.md

 If you're interested in a draft of any of the following please [email me](mailto:mclear@unl.edu).

+- "The Kantian (Non)-Conceptualism Debate" Draft.
 - "Intuition and Presence" Draft.
 - "Definition and Essence in the *Metaphysical Foundations of Natural Science*" Draft.
 - "The Role of the Understanding in Kant's Philosophy of Nature," Draft.